coreyfeder/ps_316_SBA/README.md

 Like many back-end thinkers, I find making design decisions to be truly torturous; it reliably takes far more time and causes far more distress than the skills purportedly being tested.
 I will of course push pixels as required, but I much prefer pushing bits.

 We're often being told to work smarter, not harder; and we're often told that engineers are lazy.
 Check and check.

+## POKÉDUX

+I'm also adding the Pokedex we made as one of the pages.
+But I don't want it do be a direct drop with no changes made, so I have changed the API calls to make paged calls—getting a batch of monster data with a single API call, rather than one at a time.
+I'm also letting the user decide the page size, rather than having a fixed number, and allowing them to skip to whichever page they want.
+(This will get me some user inputs to validate; no pages showing -32.5 monsters, no skipping to page "DOG", etc.) And, moost importantly, I'm dynamically superimposing a .png on top of the monster images so that they will all have duck bills.
+Er...I mean, I'm introducing the world to my completely original collectible duck monsters, handily tracked in this Pokéduxedex!
+"Pokédux!
+Gotta collect 'em obsessively until you run out of money!"